Policy on Student Clubs and Organizations: Definitions and Recognition

 - The club is open to all HNU students.

-- The club has an advisor who is a current HNU faculty member.
-If a faculty member is not readily available, a professional staff member at the university may serve as the advisor to the student club.
+- The club has an advisor who is a current HNU faculty or staff member.

 *Registered student clubs and organizations may have an affiliation with organizations, national and/or regional, outside the college and be subject to policies and requirement of a parent organization, provided that this relationship entails no conflict with HNU objectives, policies, and activities.